Skip to main content

 VAKS-Stock Agency / Shutterstock

 The key to planning a birthday party for your pre-teen is to navigate the slippery slope of having fun and being cool.
-Thankfully, there are a lot of fabulous themes for tween birthday party ideas to create a special day.
+Thankfully, there are a lot of fabulous themes for tween birthday party ideas to create a special day for all to enjoy.

 How to choose a tween birthday party theme

 A good place to start in choosing a theme for your tween’s party is with their interests and hobbies.
 Do they play sports or a musical instrument?
 Is there a movie or TV show they’re obsessed with?
-You could always just go with something that’s super pre-teen-esque, like a Harry Potter party.
+You could always just go with something that’s super pre-teen-esque, like a Harry Potter party or something Swifties would love.
 A theme should always reflect what the birthday gal or guy likes best.

 Pre-teens watching outdoor movie